springload/draftjs_exporter/.github/CONTRIBUTING.md

 * Update the [CHANGELOG](https://github.com/springload/draftjs_exporter/CHANGELOG.md).
 * Update the version number in `draftjs_exporter/__init__.py`, following semver.
 * Make a PR and squash merge it.
+* Back on master with the PR merged, use `make publish-test` (confirm, and enter your password, confirm everything good on test.pypi.org).
 * Back on master with the PR merged, use `make publish` (confirm, and enter your password).
 * Finally, go to GitHub and create a release and a tag for the new version.
 * Done!